ooni/spec/nettests/ts-021-dash.md

 - `timestamp`: number of seconds elapsed since the EPOCH.

-- `version`: fixed at "0.008000000" to indicate OONI Probe's Go engine and "0.007000000" to indicate Measurement Kit.
-Lower values indicate a specific version of Neubot.
+- `version`: any number greater than "0.007000000" indicates the version of the experiment in OONI Probe Engine, "0.007000000" indicates Measurement Kit, lower values indicate a specific version of Neubot.

 Note that real clients possibly include more fields.
 We are increasingly deprecating legacy fields that do not matter to OONI Probe.
 As such,